-These are the main costs associated with owning a business that sells frozen cocktails, slush, and smoothies:
+Aside from your initial cost to buy the machine, these are the main costs associated with owning a business that sells frozen cocktails, slush, and smoothies:

 Slushy machines that require manual filling can break down more often than the ones that fill up automatically.
 This way, they're a lot costlier than the latter.
 If you want to increase your profits and decrease your expenses, consider an auto-filling machine.